lucaguada/cqrs-es-examples/README.md

-# cqrs-es-examples
+# Crystal City Hotel 🔮

+---

-Different implementations of CQRS and Event Sourcing with different Java approaches (framework or framework-less)
+Different implementations of CQRS and Event Sourcing